j6k4m8/goosepaper/docs/Customizing.md

 ## Stories and StoryProviders

 Stories in a Goosepaper are created by a StoryProvider.
 You can think of a StoryProvider as a "source."
-So you might have Twitter stories (`TwitterStoryProvider`), some blog posts (`RSSFeedStoryProvider`), etc.
+So you might have wikipedia stories (`WikipediaCurrentEventsStoryProvider`), some blog posts (`RSSFeedStoryProvider`), etc.

 This section aims to be a comprehensive list of all storyproviders and how to configure them.
 (This was the case at time of writing.)